wooseopkim/unpublished-tags/README.md

 ## Summary

-This is a GitHub action to fetch tags that are in the GitHub repository but not published on the Docker Hub repository yet, along with the ones that are already published.
+This is a GitHub Actions action to fetch tags that are in the GitHub repository but not published on the Docker Hub repository yet, along with the ones that are already published.

 ## User Guide